 The first performance of Over My Shoulder was given at St Martin’s Church, Ruislip on September 16th, 2017, in the presence of Elisabeth Schumann’s three grandchildren via her marriage to Walter Puritz.

-The next performance will be at St Paul’s Church, Wilton Place, Knightsbridge on Thursday 15th February, 2018.
+The next performance will be at St Paul’s Church, Wilton Place, Knightsbridge on Thursday 15th February, 2018 at 7.30pm.